 On a wintery day in Columbus, OH, the conversation on transportation is heating up.
-In 2016, Columbus, OH competed against 77 cities nationwide to win the Smart City Challenge.
-The goal of the program is to; improve people’s quality of life, drive growth in the economy, provide better access to jobs and ladders of opportunity, become a world-class logistics leader and foster sustainability.
+In 2016, Columbus competed against 77 cities nationwide to win the Smart City Challenge.
+The goals of the program are to improve people’s quality of life, drive growth in the economy, provide better access to jobs and ladders of opportunity, become a world-class logistics leader, and foster sustainability.

-Asymmetric Founder and CEO, Brian Borkowski, led the discussion and briefed Mr. Balderson on Asymmetric Technologies and its spin-off companies, Terra Sound and Asymmetric Unmanned.
+Asymmetric founder and CEO Brian Borkowski led the discussion and briefed Mr. Balderson on Asymmetric Technologies and its spin-off companies, Terra Sound and Asymmetric Unmanned.
 Rob Hettler, Director of Applied Development for Asymmetric Technologies, briefed the congressman on the research and solution services his company provides to multiple branches of the U.S. government.

 After the initial round table, Mr. Balderson went into a breakout session with Terra Sound on their Smart City initiatives.
 Craig Borkowski outlined a future of smart transportation where cities could harness actionable data to improve the efficiency and speed of deploying limited resources to areas that need it the most, while helping to improve the overall safety of the community.